 What equipment do we need to mount a speaker on a shipping container?

-As has been discussed in a previous blog, we can easily attach 3 common sizes of steel tube vertically to a container using our palm railing fittings; 48, 42, and 34mm.
+As explained in our previous blog detailing how to attach a scaffold tube to a shipping container, we can easily attach 3 common sizes of steel tube vertically to a container using our palm railing fittings; 48, 42, and 34mm.
 For attaching the speaker, we’ll use a single 34mm clamp with a 33.7mm outside diameter tube.
 Obviously that's just over 1mm smaller than a standard speaker pole fitting, but with only 0.65mm extra either side, you’ll find that it makes almost no difference, and the added strength of using steel conduit will mean that the tube won't get crushed in the tube clamp.
 If you really want to use a 35mm speaker pole for this, then you’ll find that they do generally fit inside a 34mm tube clamp anyway, but be careful not to over-tighten the grub screw.

 This is really simple.
 Start by inserting your short speaker pole or 33.7mm tube (we recommend no more than 30cm long, and at least 15cm) into the tube clamp.